richardjharris/yomikun-database/notes/future_ideas.md

 ### Wikidata gender override

 wikidata is sometimes wrong about gender.
 We could override it if we have enough data, e.g. wikipedia en/ja disagree with it.

-Example: 房之介 m m f

-### Last two kana of name

-Last two kana of name (not just first) is a useful vector.
-This is based on reading baby name books.
+Currently we just take the majority.

 ## Counters